 Surgery for parathyroid cancer

 Surgery is often the only treatment needed for parathyroid cancer.
-It can also be used to treat cancer that has come back.
+It can also be used to treat the cancer if it has come back in the same area.

 Surgery is the main treatment for parathyroid cancer.
 It is often the only treatment needed.
 This operation is called a parathyroidectomy.